https://www.slab.org.uk/guidance/employment-of-expert-witnesses-civil-legal-aid/

 The definition we use is that, for legal aid purposes, an expert is:

-You should bear in mind that you may be using professionals for purposes not falling within the definition of expert opinion evidence.
+You may be using professionals for purposes not falling within the definition of expert opinion evidence.
+This definition does not cover witnesses as to fact generally, for whom our prior approval is not necessary.

 Please select a profession from the drop down tool below for a quick reference guide on when approval is required for a particular type of activity being commissioned by you from a professional.